ABOUT MOMENTUM

 Supporting Nonprofits to Maximize Impact

 Amanda Garry Aliperta is the Founder and Principal of Momentum Nonprofit Strategies.
-Nearly 15 years ago, Amanda began her career in Milwaukee’s nonprofit sector, honing skills in donor relations, development strategy, board engagement, corporate and foundation relations, grant writing, and event management.
-Since launching Momentum in 2020, she has helped her clients raise millions of dollars, including more than $1 million through the American Rescue Plan Act (ARPA).
+Amanda spent 15 years in Milwaukee’s nonprofit sector honing skills in donor relations, development strategy, board engagement, corporate and foundation relations, grant writing, and event management.
+Since launching Momentum in 2020, she has helped her clients raise millions of dollars, including more than $1.5 million through the American Rescue Plan Act (ARPA).

 Amanda most recently worked for Safe & Sound, first as Institutional Support Manager, managing a portfolio of public and private funders and writing grants, and later promoted to Development Director, overseeing her department’s expansion and leading the organization’s development strategy.
 During her tenure, the organization shifted its revenue model from approximately 85% government/ 15% private to 60% government/ 40% private through targeted private fundraising efforts.